Luke 4

 Comments Luke 4:13

-After the devil had tempted the Lord, they left Him, but they went in wait to take time and tempt Him again.
-This verse also tells all humans that when they have been tempted, it will never be once only; always, the same temptation will come and tempt them again until they have given that temptation to the Lord for help because only the beloved Son of God has already won against all the temptations that the devil has tempted Him.
+After the devil tempted the Lord Jesus, they left Him, but they went in waiting, taking time to tempt Him again.
+This verse also tells all humans that when you have been tempted, it will never be only once.
+Always the same temptation will come and tempt you again until you have given that temptation to the Lord Jesus for help, because only the beloved Son of God has already won against all the temptations that the devil has tempted Him.

 And Jesus returned in the power of the Spirit into Galilee; and a fame went out concerning Him through all the region around.